confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 - Removal of non-standard GROUP BY, PARTITION BY and JOIN aliasing syntax, in favour of standard aliasing of the key column in the projection.
 - removal of duplicate left join column on 'select *' joins.
-- Addition of a `AV_VALUE` function to allow users to copy key column into value columns.
+- Addition of a `AS_VALUE` function to allow users to copy key column into value columns.
 - Exposure of synthetic key columns in some joins, and ability to define an alias for it.

 ## What is not in scope